-Registrants residing outside the Dublin City limits and Dublin City School district boundaries are assessed a non-resident fee per season by the City of Dublin.
-St. Brigid of Kildare school is not considered a Dublin school for this purpose.
+Registrants residing outside the Dublin City limits are assessed a non-resident fee per season by the City of Dublin.
 The DSL collects and passes this fee on to the City.
 The City processes registrant addresses through a GIS database to verify residency.
 Do not rely on your mailing address to determine residency.
 Any payments made to DSL may be used to satisfy the City's requirement before being applied directly to DSL fees.